Defining Dew Point And Its Impact On The Weather

 What Is Dew Point heading

-We often here the term "Dew Point" mentioned during weather forecasts or meteorological discussions.
-This post examines what precisely dew point is, how it is reached, and its effect on the weather.
+The term "Dew Point" is often mentioned during a weather forecast or meteorological discussions.
+We take a closer loot at precisely what dew point is, how it is reached, and its effect on the weather.

-Dew point is the temperature below which the air can no longer contain water in its gaseous state, and condensation takes place, which results in water vapor either turning into its liquid or solid state.
-It is also the temperature where evaporation and condensation occur at the same rate.
+Dew Point is defined as the temperature below which air can no longer contain water in its gaseous state, and condensation occurs.
+This results in water vapor either turning into its liquid or solid state.
+It is also the temperature at which evaporation and condensation occur at the same rate.

 Whether it is the large-scale formation of clouds in the atmosphere, or the droplets forming on the outside of a glass of cold water, it all occurs when temperatures reach and exceed dew point.